Curriculum Overview 2022-23

 Current Key Stage 4

 All students study English Language and Literature, Maths and Science leading to GCSE qualifications and continue to participate in a core PE programme.
-Some students take 3 separate Sciences (Biology, Chemistry and Physics) within their core subject time.
-Students choose at least 1 GCSE option from Geography, History and/or a Modern Foreign Language - Spanish from the English Baccalaureate (EBacc) suite of subjects and up to 2 further GCSE options from either the EBacc subjects listed above and/or Art & Design, Computing, Food Preparation and Nutrition and Religious Studies and a Cambridge National in Sport Science.
+Some students take three separate Sciences (Biology, Chemistry and Physics) within their core subject time.
+Students choose at least one GCSE option from Geography, History and/or Spanish from the English Baccalaureate (EBacc) suite of subjects and up to two further GCSE options from either the EBacc subjects listed above or Art & Design, Computing, Drama, Food Preparation & Nutrition, Music and Religious Studies and a Cambridge National in Sports Studies.

-All students in Key Stages 3 and 4 study Personal, Social, Health, Citizenship and Careers Education (PHSCE) on 5 collapsed curriculum days throughout the year.
+All students in Key Stages 3 and 4 study Personal, Social, Health, Citizenship and Careers Education (PSHCE) on five collapsed curriculum days throughout the year.
 At Key Stage 4 this includes elements of Religious Education.
+PSHCE is also threaded into the tutor and assembly programme taught throughout the academic year.

 Meaningful homework will be set in order to reinforce learning and promote independence.
 This might be set weekly, fortnightly, depending on how to best enhance learning at that point in the curriculum.
 We have a flexible approach to homework in as much as we don’t enforce a rigid timetable, so as to avoid the risk of homework just being set for the sake of it.
 Students will always engage more fully when they see there is a clear purpose.
 We believe in quality not quantity, so there won’t be a discernible increase at Key Stage Four – instead the work will be more focused towards curriculum understanding and GCSE exam preparation.
 This is to allow time for more intense revision or preparation periods at various ‘hotspots’ in the GCSE courses.